British Chess Magazine: The Chess Shop and the Bridge Shop

 BCM Contact Details [31/07/10]

 Please note that as of 1 August 2010, Steve Giddins takes over from John Saunders as editor of British Chess Magazine.
-Thus all enquiries relating to the magazine should be forwarded to Steve from that date.
-For the time being, technical enquiries purely related to what appears on this website may still be sent to John Saunders.
+Thus all enquiries relating to the magazine should be forwarded to Steve from now on.
 All contact information for BCM can be found here.
 Please note that John Saunders' Chess Blog may now be found here - http://johnchess.blogspot.com/

 BCM: Change of Editor [23/06/10]